Fancy Border Radius Generator

 • Feature highlights: Blob-shaped containers for icons or illustrations draw attention without using traditional rectangular cards.

 When building these components, make sure to generate color palettes that complement your blob shapes—soft pastels and gradients work especially well with organic forms.
+For deeper design guidance, check out our guide to using color palettes in design.

 Frequently Asked Questions